ABlaer/MOR-SM/README.md

 ## What is MOR-SM?

 MOR-SM is moment-rate oriented slip model for seismic wave propagation simulation software - SW4.
-The code collection a few command-line tools for manipulating slip function, time function and source time function for depicting the source physical properties.
+The code contains collection of a few command-line tools for manipulating slip function, time function and source time function for depicting the source physical properties.